Undergraduate Department of

 MAP 3306.
 Engineering Mathematics II (3).
 Prerequisites: MAC 2313 and MAP 2302 or MAP 3305.
 This course offers Fourier series and Fourier transforms, introduction to partial differential equations.
 Not open to students having credit in MAP 4341.

 MAP 4103.
 Mathematical Modeling (3).
 (S/U grade only.)
-Prerequisites: MAC 2313, MAP 2302, MAS 3105, and PHY 2048C.
+Prerequisites: MAC 2313 (C- or better) and MAP 2302 (C- or better) and MAS 3105 (C- or better) and PHY 2048C (C- or better).
 This course covers the application of mathematics to real life situations, construction of mathematical models, use of elementary and advanced mathematical methods, and case studies.

 MAP 4153.
 Vector Calculus with Introduction to Tensors (3).
-Prerequisite: MAC 2313.
+Prerequisite: MAC 2313 (C- or better).
 This course covers vector calculus: gradient, divergence, curl; differential operators in orthogonal curvilinear coordinates; line, surface, and volume integrals; Stokes' and Green's theorems; subscript notation, Cartesian tensors; and applications.

 MAP 4170.
 Introduction to Actuarial Mathematics (4).
 Prerequisite: MAC 2312.
 This course covers amount function, dollar-weighted and time-weighted rates, force of interest; special annuity types, bonds, capitalization, and applications.
 Yield curves, spot rates, forward rates, duration, convexity, and immunization and additional financial concepts.